petschau/WinFellow/README.md

 What you need to compile the sources
 ------------------------------------

-Microsoft Visual Studio 2022 with the Windows XP toolkit.
-The community edition of Visual Studio can be used to compile WinFellow.
+Microsoft Visual Studio 2022; the community edition of Visual Studio is sufficient to compile WinFellow.

 The build process currently also requires git to be located in the search path, as well as posh-git to be installed.
 The execution policy must allow execution of PowerShell scripts for both 32 as well as 64 bit PowerShell processes.